UST Growling Tigers basketball: 2000s

-UST failed to defend their championship after they were eliminated in the 2007 playoffs.
+UST failed to defend their championship after getting eliminated in the 2007 playoffs.
 The Tigers, who ended up tied at fourth place with FEU at the end of eliminations with an 8–6 record, were looking to qualify to the stepladder semifinals after UE went undefeated and automatically qualified to the Finals.
 They defeated the Tamaraws in a playoff for the remaining semifinal slot where their opponents were limited to just six points in the second quarter.
-They then lost their knockout game to the third-seeded Ateneo Blue Eagles, 64–69 in the first round of the stepladder semifinals, signifying the end of their UAAP season.
+They then lost their knockout game against the third-seeded Ateneo Blue Eagles, 64–69 in the first round of the stepladder semifinals, signifying the end of their UAAP season.
 Jervy Cruz, who topped the statistical points tally was named season MVP.

 The Tigers missed the playoffs for the fifth time in the last eight years when they ended the 2008 season at fifth place with a 6–8 record.
 Cruz was selected to the Mythical team for the third straight year.

 Despite winning only six games, the Growling Tigers had qualified to the Final Four after the NU Bulldogs defeated and eliminated La Salle at the end of the 2009 eliminations.
-UST finished the first round with 4 wins against 3 losses, but only managed to win two games in the second round.
+UST finished the first round with 4 wins against 3 losses but only managed to win two games in the second round.
 The Adamson Falcons had the same 4–3 record in the first round, but fared worse by winning only a single game in the next round.
 La Salle had a chance to overtake UST had they won over NU due to a superior +13 quotient over the Tigers.
 UST lost to defending champions Ateneo, 64–81 in their Final Four match.
 Team captain Dylan Ababou was named MVP and scoring leader of the season, while Jeric Teng won the Rookie of the year award.